 Property Description Skip First N Rows Specifies the number of rows that will be skipped.
-Data Type Discovery Specifies how many rows from the text file should be used when automatically letermining the data types of the resulting columns.
+Data Type Discovery Specifies how many rows from the text file should be used when automatically determining the data types of the resulting columns.
 Decimal Separator Select either the dot (.) or comma (,) as the Decimal Separator.
-Text Qualifier Specifies if fields are enclosed by text qualifiers, and if present to ignore any column delimiters within these text qualifiers.
-Column Delimiter Specifies the column delimiter to be used when parsing the text file.
-First Row Headings Determines if the first row should specify the retrieved column headings, and not be used in data discovery.
+Text Qualifier Specifies if fields are enclosed by text qualifiers, and if present, to ignore any column delimiters within these text qualifiers.
+Can be any of the following options: None Single Quote Double Quote Column Delimiter Specifies the column delimiter to be used when parsing the text file.
+First Row Headings Determines if the first row should specify the retrieved column headings and not be used in data discovery.

-2. Click to the fetch the schema based on the connection details.
+2. Click Generate Columns to the fetch the schema based on the connection details.
 Consequently, the list of columns with the data type found from inspecting the first 'n' rows of the input data source is populated and the Save button is enabled.